 Starting in the 2022-2023 school year, BAA will be housed in a new state-of-the-art facility, encompassing 153,500 square feet and increasing capacity for the school by more than 15 percent.
 The new facility will provide better rehearsal studios, high-tech fashion and fine art studios, gymnasium, dance studios, a cutting-edge STEAM lab, a rooftop recital hall, and professional theatres.
 Many of the spaces will be equipped with the latest technologies used by big-name artists and headlining entertainers.

 This five-story facility, while catered to the student experience, will also provide space rental options for local artists and performers.
 In this way, BAA can continue to develop a community learning environment where our students can not only create and compose their own original work but also be inspired through working artists in and around Boston.

 We are pleased to be working with city of Boston Mayor’s Office, the Massachusetts School Building Authority (MBSA), the city of Boston, and the Boston Public Schools to make the new BAA building a reality.
-Architects Perkins Eastman and Wilson Butler Associates as well as the construction firm Lee Kennedy Co. are the designers and builders the beautiful new facility.
+Perkins Eastman and Wilson Butler Architects as well as the construction firm Lee Kennedy Co., Inc. are the designers and builders the beautiful new facility.